swhitley/WDLookup/README.md

 This is a library of WQL queries.
 They can be used generally with any WQL tool or with the WDLookup Excel Add-in (Windows only).

+Anyone is welcome to contribute to this library.
+Submit a pull request for review.
+Please follow the example to include information about the query.
+In the future, there are plans to parse the files and enable an electronic dictionary.

 If you will be using the WDLookup Excel Add-in, the configuration instructions are show below.

 ## Workday API Client Setup